What to do with old prescription glasses?

 It's important to consider that frames must be in good condition to put new lenses in them.
 Metal frames could break when they're adjusted or having their screws tightened.
 Plastic frames must be heated to remove their lenses and put the new ones in.
 If the plastic is old and brittle, it may not withstand this process.
 Even if the frame does survive the lens replacement, you still want to be sure that it has some life left in it.
 The last thing you want is a pair of glasses that breaks a few weeks or months after you invest in new lenses.
-Aside from that, saving your old glasses allows you to have a back-up pair.
-If your favorite glasses are broken or lost, you'll always have a pair on hand.
+Aside from that, saving your old glasses allows you to have a back-up pair if you already decided to order new prescription glasses.
+This way, if your favorite glasses are broken or lost, you'll always have a pair on hand.
 That being said, if your frame is in good shape, buying new lenses for it can be a cost-effective option.

 Donating Prescription Glasses

 The most noble thing to do, when it comes to old glasses, is to donate them.
 Many people, in both developed and undeveloped countries, cannot afford them.
 After all, 1 in 7 people on this planet doesn't have access to vision care.